aimof/docker-for-learning-security/README.md

 Show each directories' README.md .

-## Contribute
+## Contribution

-Contributes are welcome.
+Contributions are welcome.
+There are a lot of things beginners should know.
 Don't forget this repo is for beginners.

 ## CAUTION